 It’s coming up to be tax season, which for many people is a huge source of stress.
 This doesn’t need to be the case!
 There are endless free resources both online and in-person that can help you get your finances in order this fiscal year.

 While you’re balancing the books, why not consider opening a registered education savings plan (RESP) for your little ones?
 Read on for more details.

 Organizations across the country (and even on campus) offer free income tax clinics.
 Here are a few that are close-by:

-- The U of T Undergraduate Student Union (UTSU) offers appointments to help you file your taxes from the end of March-April.
+- The U of T Undergraduate Student Union (UTSU) offers appointments to help you file your taxes from March 12th to 23rd, 2018.
 You must register to save a space.

-- Chartered Professional Accountants Ontario’s volunteers are available to prepare the personal tax returns of low-income households (below $40,000 with dependants) from mid-February until the end of April.
-Find the locations nearest you here.
+- Chartered Professional Accountants Ontario’s volunteers are available to prepare the personal tax returns of low-income households (below $40,000 with dependants) from the end of February until the end of April.

 - Tax Preparation Clinics offered by the Canada Revenue Agency (CRA) are available across the City of Toronto.
 They offer year-round and multi-lingual services.

 - The Toronto Public Library’s branches host tax clinics at a variety of branches across the city for those with low-income.

 Many folks file on their own.
 The Centre for International Experience has a helpful webpage that directs to resources on how to do this.
 UFile also offers an online tax filing system that is completely free for post-secondary students and links directly to the Canada Revenue Agency’s Netfile system for easy online filing.
 Before getting started, you may also want to check out TurboTax.
 They have an income tax calculator that estimates your 2017 return based on annual income, taxes paid, RRSP contributions, and location.